farazrehman/aws-support/TA_Checks_breif.md

 fault_tolerance	S45wrEXrLz	VPN Tunnel Redundancy
 performance	ZRxQlPsb6c	High Utilization Amazon EC2 Instances
 ```

-Here is another one, this one actually narrows the output down to checks that belong to 'Security' category and prints only the check ID and Name
+Here is another one.
+You can actually use syntax like "checks[?cateory=='security'] or anything else for that matter, narrow the scope of your query.
+This is really powerful when you are trying to automate different aspects of your TA checks

 ```bash
 aws --region us-east-1 support describe-trusted-advisor-checks --language en --query "checks[?category=='security'].{CAT:category,NAME:name}" --output text